Opening to the Creative Process

 As I gained more experience and skill as a clinician, I began to see that creativity is foundational to personal healing even if we don’t call it creativity.
 Modalities that focus on thoughts and cognition use the imagination to do so.
 Modalities focused on models of the self use creativity to develop and shape those models.
 Movement and art therapies are explicitly creative, but the entire spectrum of psychotherapy — as I eventually came to see it — is one vast continuum of creative practice.

-In 2000 I completed a PhD focused on the therapeutic value of the creative process.
+In 2000 I completed a PhD focused on the therapeutic value of the creative process (and for which I won the Marvin B. Sussman Award for Excellence in Scholarship).
 I later adapted my dissertation into a book, Grain of Truth, which subsequently became a national bestseller.
 The creativity resources on this site are adapted from the book and from my subsequent clinical work with creative modalities (in psychotherapy, in education, and in the community).
 Creativity is a field of immense complexity and depth, and it is also somewhat mysterious.
 So, these resources are not focused on steps to become more creative, or tips for healing through creativity.
 Each person is unique, and the first lesson of creative practice is that we must each find our own distinct pathway.
 There are no definitive steps, no secret keys, no magic doors.
 Creativity is the path inward.
 It is how we discover ourselves.